 Vlad Voroninski recently posted an arXiv preprint with Paul Hand that provides compressed sensing guarantees using a neural net-based generative signal model.
-This offers some theoretical justification for the shocking empirical results presented in the “Compressed sensing using generative models” paper, which demonstrates compressed sensing with 10 times fewer measurements than conventional compressed sensing.
+This offers some theoretical justification for the shocking empirical results presented in the “Compressed sensing using generative models” paper, which demonstrates compressed sensing with 10 times fewer measurements than conventional compressed sensing (the source code is available here).
 I was especially excited to see this paper, having recently read Michael Elad’s editorial on deep learning.
 To learn more, I interviewed Vlad (see below); I’ve lightly edited his responses for formatting and hyperlinks:

 DGM: What is the origin story of this project?
 Were you and Paul inspired by the “Compressed sensing using generative models” paper?